EtnMn/etnmn.github.io/README.md

 ### Layouts

-To edit the base layouts of all pages, edit the `src/layouts/BaseLayout.astro` file.
+To edit the base layouts of all pages, edit the `src/layouts/base-layout.astro` file.

-To edit the layout of a blog article, edit the `src/layouts/BlogPost.astro` file.
+To edit the layout of the errors pages, edit the `src/layouts/error-layout.astro` file.

 ## Deploy